kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ## 💫 Final Encouragement

-**Trish's heartfelt message**: *"Your technical contributions make a real difference in the world.
+**Glow's technical message**: *"Your technical contributions make a real difference in the world.
 Every line of code you write, every bug you fix, every feature you add - it all contributes to something greater than the sum of its parts."*

-**Glow's gentle reminder**: *"Don't worry about being perfect.
-Focus on being curious, being kind, and being willing to learn.
-The best contributions come from a place of genuine care and interest."*

-**Together, we're building the future of technology.** 🚀
+**Together, we're building the future of technology.** 🔥

 ---

 <p align="center">
-  <em>"Code with love, test with care, document with clarity"</em><br>
+  <em>"Code with precision, test with rigor, document with clarity"</em><br>
   🌾 From granules to grains to THE WHOLE GRAIN 🌾
 </p>

-**Now == Next + 1** 🛠️
+**Now == Next + 1** 🔥